 Her first foreign mission came in 1971 when she served as a pastoral worker in Santiago, Chile until 1974.
-Her return to the U.S. brought her back to the education ministry for one year before returning to school to study nursing.
+Her return to the states brought her back to the education ministry for one year before returning to school to study nursing.

-Sister Sheila earned a BA in Spanish from the College of Mount Saint Vincent, an MA in Spanish from Hunter College, a BSN in Nursing from the State University of New York, and an MA in Religious Studies from Fordham University.
+A native Staten Islander, Sister Sheila attended Our Lady Help of Christians and St. Peter High School in that borough.
+She earned a BA in Spanish from the College of Mount Saint Vincent, an MA in Spanish from Hunter College, a BSN in Nursing from the State University of New York, and an MA in Religious Studies from Fordham University.

-A native Staten Islander, Sister Sheila attended Our Lady Help of Christians and St. Peter’s High School in that borough.
-She entered the Sisters of Charity in 1959; her religious name was Sister Denis Marie.
+Sister Sheila entered the Sisters of Charity in 1959; her religious name was Sister Denis Marie.